 The book centers around sisters Elinor and Marianne Dashwood as they navigate love and their changing circumstances.

-The middle part of this novel felt excruciatingly long, and the books in total are about 400 pages.
+The middle part of this novel felt excruciatingly long, and the book in total is about 400 pages.
 It was a long middle of very little action.
 I felt myself just working to get to the end to find what happens.
 Though by that time I was unenthused with either girl’s potential marriage choices and wished they would have something else to focus on.
 Elinor, I liked well enough, but oh Marianne I just wanted to stick a sock in her mouth and stop her woes.

 I will say there were some lovely written sentences.